The science project.

 Instead of approaching design decisions with pure instinct and arguments in conference rooms, form a testable statement, invite users, define metrics, collect data and draw a conclusion.

-- Does requiring the user to double enter an email result in more valid email addresses?
+- Does requiring the user to double enter an email result result in more valid email addresses?

 - Will labels on the top of form fields or the left of form fields reduce the time to complete the form?